Sensitivity of jet quenching to the initial state in heavy-ion collisions: Introduction

 How the hot and dense medium evolves prior to the equilibration time is largely an open question.
 For an initially over-occupied system of gluons one expects the so-called ``bottom-up'' equilibration scenario \cite{Mueller:1999pi,Baier:2000sb,Berges:2013eia,Berges:2013fga,Kurkela:2015qoa} that indicates a rapid growth of the momentum broadening of hard partons followed by a gradual decay \cite{Ipp:2020mjc,Ipp:2020nfu,Carrington:2021dvw,Carrington:2022bnv,Avramescu:2023qvv,Barata:2024xwy}.
+In kinetic theory, $\hat q$ has been tracked from the early ``bottom-up'' stage to late-time hydro evolution \cite{Boguslavski:2023alu,Boguslavski:2023waw}, finding evidence of a limiting attractor \cite{Boguslavski:2023alu}, see also \cite{Boguslavski:2024kbd}.
 As an illustrative example \cite{Carrington:2021dvw}, $\hat q \approx 6$ GeV$^2$/fm at the very early stages of the collision $\tau \sim 0.06$ fm \footnote{In most works on hard probes in glasma, one actually studies the momentum broadening of particles.
 For a discussion of the modified radiative spectrum, see e.g. \cite{Barata:2024xwy}.}.
 In contrast, when starting in an under-occupied partonic system there is a certain delay before interactions overcome the rapid longitudinal expansion of the system, causing $\hat q$ initially to grow before reaching a maximum value, subsequently followed by a hydrodynamic decay.
+The latter scenario is appealing from a phenomenological point of since it gives rise to an enhancement of the azimuthal asymmetry of the jet suppression \cite{Andres:2020vxs,Andres:2022bql}, encoded in the $v_2$ parameter to be discussed below.

 In this work, we assess the potential of jet quenching observables to capture the imprint of early dynamics in heavy-ion collisions.
-To accomplish this, we propose two distinct scenarios.
-Model \texttt{(i)} aims at capturing the characteristics of an initially over-occupied system, featuring an initial large value of $\hat q$ with a subsequent decay.
-In contrast, model \texttt{(ii)} allows for a delayed onset of quenching effects up to a thermalization time $\tm$.
+To accomplish this, we propose two distinct scenarios: \begin{itemize} \item Model \texttt{(i)} aims at capturing the characteristics of an initially over-occupied system, featuring an initial large value of $\hat q$ with a subsequent decay. \item In contrast, model \texttt{(ii)} allows for a delayed onset of quenching effects up to a thermalization time $\tm$. \end{itemize} The two models are more rigorously defined in Eq.~\eqref{eq:qhat-models} below.
 To allow for flexibility, $\tm$ is independent of the mean free path of elastic scattering $\lambda$.
 In both cases we consider a flexible parameterization of the hydro-like regime, $\hat q \sim t^{-\alpha}$, see Fig.~\ref{fig:fig1}a) for details.